sunlightpolicy/opendatapoliciesstatic/_documents/suffolk-county-ny-2014-10-15.md

 RESOLUTION NO. 811-2014, DIRECTING THE DEPARTMENT OF INFORMATION TECHNOLOGY TO DEVELOP POLICY AND PROGRAM TO FACILITATE OPENING DATA TO THE PUBLIC

-WHEREAS, the County of Suffolk operates departments and agencies to serve the needs of its 1.5 million residents; and
+WHEREAS, <span class="g-goals-and-values">the County of Suffolk operates departments and agencies to serve the needs of its 1.5 million residents; and</span>

-WHEREAS, the County generates large quantities of data in the process of its operation; and
+WHEREAS, <span class="g-goals-and-values">the County generates large quantities of data in the process of its operation; and</span>

-WHEREAS, an increasing number of local and state governments, including New York City and the State of New York, are providing their citizens with open access to the data they collect; and
+WHEREAS, <span class="g-goals-and-values">an increasing number of local and state governments, including New York City and the State of New York, are providing their citizens with open access to the data they collect; and</span>

-WHEREAS, providing open data improves government transparency and provides for increased accountability to the public; and
+WHEREAS, <span class="g-goals-and-values">providing open data improves government transparency and provides for increased accountability to the public; and</span>

-WHEREAS, Suffolk County should join the growing movement to provide open data to the public; and
+WHEREAS, <span class="g-goals-and-values">Suffolk County should join the growing movement to provide open data to the public; and</span>

-WHEREAS, the County should establish an Open Data Committee to set policy on providing open data sets and create a web site or portal where members of the public can access same; and
+WHEREAS, <span class="g-goals-and-values">the County should establish a</span>n Open Data Committee to set <span class="g-goals-and-values">policy on providing open data sets and create a web site or portal where members of the public can access same; and</span>

-WHEREAS, all County departments should work with Information Technology to publish data as part of a program directed by the Open Data Committee to determine the effectiveness of information sharing with the public; now, therefore be it
+WHEREAS, <span class="g-goals-and-values">all County departments should work with Information Technology to publish data as part of a program</span> directed by the Open Data Committee <span class="g-goals-and-values">to determine the effectiveness of information sharing with the public;</span> now, therefore be it

 1st RESOLVED, that the Open Data Committee (“the Committee”) is hereby established to develop the County’s open data policy, implement an open data program and guide future County data policy, as needed; and be it further